timjogorman/RicherEventDescription/guidelines.md

 ![DP](figures/dependencygraph.png)

-One might imagine that grabbing "stance" subsumes the whole bundle of dependents, "the stance on the civil war".
+One might imagine that grabbing "stance" subsumes the whole bundle of dependents, "the stance on the civil war."
 Grabbing "stance" in that sense essentially can be thought of as also grabbing its dependents.

-If you find syntax trees complex and scary, don't worry: all you need to do is follow some basic rules for what we call "head finding", which generally just means that there is a word in each phrase which is subsistutable for the whole phrase.
+If you find syntax trees complex and scary, don't worry: All you need to do is follow some basic rules for what we call "head finding," which generally just means that there is a word in each phrase which is substitutable for the whole phrase.
 One casual way to test this is to ask what lexical term would be used in a repeated version of the same phrase.
-If you constantly talk about "John's insatiable hunger for more donuts", one might refer to that hunger as "his hunger", but not by "his donuts".
+If you constantly talk about "John's insatiable hunger for more donuts," one might refer to that hunger as "his hunger," but not by "his donuts."

 For verb phrases and adjective phrases this will be simple, and there is no need to think of things in terms of **syntactic heads**